Ultrazyme® Enzymatic Cleaner

 To prevent contamination and to help avoid serious eye injury, always empty and rinse lens cup with sterile rinsing solution and allow to air-dry.

-DIRECTIONS FOR OTHER 3% HYDROGEN PEROXIDE SYSTEMS SUCH AS:
+DIRECTIONS FOR OTHER 3% HYDROGEN PEROXIDE SYSTEMS:

 Follow the directions for your particular disinfection system.
 Use the lens case designed for use with your 3% hydrogen peroxide disinfecting solution.